The Law Advantage

 If you are an Arts and Science student, please read the following:

-• Two courses at the 200-level can count as the 6.0 units of non-Arts and Science courses that can be applied towards your Arts and Science degree (no further non-Arts and Science courses will be permitted).
-Arts & Science students in the Certificate in Law are strongly advised to complete the first two Law courses at the 200-level.
+• Two 200-level Law courses can count toward the 6.0 units of non-Arts and Science courses in your degree (no additional non-Arts and Science courses are allowed).
+We strongly recommend that Arts and Science students start with the first two Law courses at the 200-level to build a solid foundation for the program.

 • For students in the Applied Economics program through the Faculty of Arts & Science, please consult with an Academic Advisor before enrolling in Law courses at the 200-level.